Aviation | Women in Leadership

 caesarKathy-Ann Caesar, Caribbean Institute for Meteorology and Hydrology, British Caribbean Territories (November 2020)

-In 2000, I took the opportunity to move the CIMH in Barbados as a Meteorologist/lecturer.
-I lectured in the Senior Level Meteorological Technicians’ (SLMT) and the first-year meteorology courses at the UWI Cave Hill campus.
-Then, one of two female academic staff members, the CIMH environment was one of supportive and encouraged growth.
-Mentored in the integrity and high standards of the CIMH training, in a few short years I earned the appointment to the post of coordinator for SLMT course.
+The CIMH was searching for a new lecturer.
+I took the risk and interviewed for the post and in 2000, my passion for teaching and meteorology was realized as I was assigned to teach future AMFs in the Senior Level Meteorological Technicians’ (SLMT) course.
+As one of two female academic staff members, I felt the CIMH environment was supportive and encouraged growth.
+In a few short years, I earned the appointment to the post of coordinator of the SLMT course.
 From the onset, I was focused on continuing the tradition of ensuring that the trainee forecasters were fully prepared for operational duties.
-As the Head of the Meteorology Section and the Coordinator of UWI, Cave Hill Meteorology Department, it continues to be my privilege to maintain these training programmes, which have been adjudged one of the world’s best in the WMO 2017 Assessment Report of WMO Regional Training Center (RTC), Barbados.
+It continues to be my privilege to maintain the CIMH’s training programmes, which have been adjudged one of the world’s best in the WMO 2017 Assessment Report of WMO Regional Training Center (RTC), Barbados.

-I have served the region in various capacities during my tenure at CIMH in coordination with the Caribbean Meteorological Organization (CMO) as the British Caribbean Territories (BCT) Focal Point on Gender issues 2004 to 2012.
+I have served the WMO RA IV region in various capacities during my tenure at CIMH, and in coordination with the Caribbean Meteorological Organization (CMO), I have served as the British Caribbean Territories (BCT) Focal Point on Gender issues from 2004 to 2012.
 I was the co-chair of the WMO Virtual Laboratory (VLab) for Satellite Training from 2012 to 2018.
+Most recently, I worked on and completed the RA IV Hurricane Forecasters’ Competency Framework.

-I have enjoyed working in the field of meteorological training and in the field of aeronautical meteorology.
-I have become more passionate about the work being done by WMO in attempting to improve and standardize the operations of the regional meteorological services.
+I have enjoyed working in the field of meteorological training and the field of aeronautical meteorology.
+I consider myself extremely lucky to work and serve in the field of meteorology.

 Back to top